-- Surgery – A part or the entire thyroid can be removed through surgery.
-In some cases, lymph nodes in the back may also be removed if the cancer has reached them.
-Surgery comes with a risk of bleeding and infection and the parathyroid glands can also incur damage during the procedure.
+- Surgery – A part of the entire thyroid can be removed through surgery.
+In some cases, lymph nodes in the back may also be removed if cancer has reached them.
+Surgery comes with a risk of bleeding and infection, and the parathyroid glands can also incur damage during the procedure.

 - Thyroid Hormone Therapy – After the thyroid or a portion has been removed, the thyroid hormone medication levothyroxine needs to be taken for life.
 This is to supply the body with the missing hormones and suppress the production of TSH.